TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Multiplayer status

-The web version currently supports only single-player games versus computer opponents.
-Choosing a shared table in the lobby will not create a real multiplayer match yet.
-Each participant plays their own separate board even if they joined the same room.
-Networked play is planned for a future update.
-The multiplayer page now renders the same 3‑D board via the new `SnakeBoard` component, so visuals are consistent with single player.
+Networked multiplayer is now available using the same 3‑D board seen in single player.
+When you pick a shared table in the lobby all players join the same room and take turns rolling dice in real time.
+The server keeps the game state in sync and broadcasts moves to everyone through Socket.IO.

 ### Entering the Snake & Ladder game